adlnet/xAPI-Spec/xAPI.md

 * When receiving a PUT or POST with a document type of "application/json”, an LRS MUST accept batches of Statements which contain only attachment Objects with a populated fileUrl.
-* When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS MUST accept batches of Statements via the Statements resource PUT or POST that contain attachments in the Transmission Format described above.
+* When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS MUST accept batches of Statements that contain attachments in the Transmission Format described above.
 * When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS MUST reject batches of Statements having attachments that neither contain a fileUrl nor match a received attachment part based on their hash.
 * When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS SHOULD assume a